Samuele-Caccavelli/min_find/README.md

 - alpha_0: 0.5
 - max_iter: 1000

-The function to be minimized and its gradient are instead implemented in the main.

-In particular the function implemented is: $x_1x_2+4x_1^4+x_2^2+3x_1$.
+So by default the function implemented is: $x_1x_2+4x_1^4+x_2^2+3x_1$.

+By just typing `./main` a working test case will be run.

+**ATTENTION:** MuparserX need a __*__ sign to be put in between a coefficient and a variable, otherwise again a `mup::ParserError` will be thrown.

-Also the strategy to be used for updating $\alpha_k$ is defined in the main and can't be changed inside the parameters.
-This is because to avoid check on which strategy to use on each iteration, the strategy as to be implemented as a `constexpr`
+The strategy used for updating $\alpha_k$ is the *Armijo rule* and the choice of the strategy is defined in the main (in particular at line 39) and can't be changed inside the parameters.
+This is because to avoid check on which strategy to use on each iteration of the gradient method, the strategy has been implemented as a `constexpr`.
+Anyway, if the value of the variable `strategy` is changed, another choice can be made (in particular other then `Armijo`, also `Inverse` and `Exponential` are available).

+About the included external library, while for *JSON for Modern C++* only one header file has been copied inside the include folder, for *muParserX* an installation was necessary.